 2. Take special steps if you have special needs.
 Do you rely on life-support equipment or other power-dependent equipment to maintain your health?
 If so, you should put a plan in place, possibly an emergency generator for your home or an arrangement to stay at a health-care facility that has backup power.

 3. Keep your refrigerated food safe.
-If the power goes out, try not to open your refrigerator or freezer doors so you don't loose cold air unnecessarily.
+If the power goes out, try not to open your refrigerator or freezer doors so you don't lose cold air unnecessarily.
 The contents of a full fridge should keep for about six hours; the contents of a full freezer should keep for as long as two days.
 Do not taste foods to see if they are ok.
 If you are in doubt of a food item, be sure to throw it out.

 4. Avoid shock and electrocution.
 Never do any of these things: operate a generator in rainy or wet conditions; touch a generator with wet hands; use electrical appliances that have gotten wet; touch exposed cables or electrical wires in your home; get near or touch downed or sagging power lines outside; or engage in an extremely dangerous practice known as "back feeding," which involves connecting a generator to your home's wiring by plugging the generator into a wall outlet without the use of an appropriate power transfer switch.

 5. Don't get overheated.
 If the power goes out when its hot outside, take these steps; stay in the lowest level of your home where it will be coolest; put on light-weight, light-colored clothing; drink lots of water, even if you don't feel thirsty; remember to give your pets fresh, cool water; and visit an air-conditioned movie theatre, mall or store if heat is overwhelming.